langtech/langtech.github.com/aikuma/howto.md

 To save a recording you must add at least one speaker.
 Do this by pressing on the user image.
 This will take you to the [user screen](#Users).
 You can select one of the users already in your list, or create a new user (this is explained [here](#Users)).You can add more than one speaker.

 After you have added at least one speaker choose what languages are spoken in the recording.
-All of the languages listed for the person or persons you have added will appear in the list with ticks next to each one.
-Untick the languages that do not appear in the recording.
+All of the languages listed for the person or persons you have added will appear in the list.
+Tick the languages that are in the recording.

 Next you need to add a description for your recording.
 Click on the 'description' section and type in a basic title, for example "Jackal and Crow" or "when the village got electricity".